agathis-project/salix-arctica/README.md

   - maximum transfer speed in normal operation: 24MByte/s

 ***

 #### 3.3.7.
 Ethernet:
 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/uP_mii.PNG)

 ***

 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/eth_phy.PNG)

 ***

 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/eth_mag.PNG)

 ***

-- the Ethernet feature of the root module is implemented with the 3-port Ethernet switch of AM3356, with one port connected, internally, to the system side and two ports connected to the LAN connectors over two Phy transceivers [KSZ8091MNX](http://ww1.microchip.com/downloads/en/DeviceDoc/KSZ8091MNX-RNB.pdf) using the MII interfaces supporting 10/100Base-T.
+- the Ethernet feature of the root module is implemented with the 3-port Ethernet switch of AM3356, with one port connected, internally, to the system side and two ports connected to the LAN connectors over two PHY transceivers [KSZ8091MNX](http://ww1.microchip.com/downloads/en/DeviceDoc/KSZ8091MNX-RNB.pdf) using the MII interfaces supporting 10/100Base-T.

 - the two Ethernet ports support PoE+; the DC power is separated by the LAN transformers and connected to the power module through connectors J7 and J8.

-- the Phy transceivers KSZ8091MNX provide several power reduction features:
+- the PHY transceivers KSZ8091MNX provide several power reduction features:
   - power-saving mode
   - energy-detect power-down mode
   - power-down mode
   - slow-oscillator mode
   - Energy Efficient Ethernet (EEE)
-    - to implement EEE directive for the *MAC to Phy* direction, the TXER, TXEN and TXD[3:0] must be controlled by the SW; the AM3356's MAC does not support EEE.
+    - to implement EEE directive for the *MAC to PHY* direction, the TXER, TXEN and TXD[3:0] must be controlled by the SW; the AM3356's MAC does not support EEE.
-    - to implement EEE directive for the *Phy to MAC* direction, the RXDV, RXER and RXD[3:0] must be monitored by the SW; the AM3356's MAC does not support EEE.
+    - to implement EEE directive for the *PHY to MAC* direction, the RXDV, RXER and RXD[3:0] must be monitored by the SW; the AM3356's MAC does not support EEE.
   - Wake-On-LAN

-- the Phy transceivers can be turned-off completely by uC asserting *low* the EN signal.
+- the PHY transceivers can be turned-off completely by uC asserting *low* the EN signal.

-- the uC monitors the nINT line that can be programmed to transmit a variety of Phy events.
+- the uC monitors the nINT line that can be programmed to transmit a variety of PHY events.

 ```
 KSZ8091MNX Straping Options: